arqalite/fire-king-guide/src/combos/ulcanix/sacred/4-princess-arvata.md

 ### Promethean Princess + Arvata setup (with High Kirin in your hand)

-This line goes all the way and combos up to a [_Promethean Princess, Bestower of Flames_] backed up by [_Fire King Avatar Arvata_], while also recycling a [_Fire King High Avatar Kirin_] with [_Salamangreat Sunlight Wolf_].
+Lastly, you can put it all together and combo up to a [_Promethean Princess, Bestower of Flames_] backed up by [_Fire King Avatar Arvata_], while also recycling a [_Fire King High Avatar Kirin_] with [_Salamangreat Sunlight Wolf_].

 It's a very powerful route, but it comes at the cost of giving 4 draws under [_Mulcharmy Fuwalos_], so be sure it's out of the picture before committing.

-> You can theoretically skip the Sunlight Wolf recycle and go straight for Promethean Princess if you want, thus only giving 2 draws under Fuwalos.
+> You can skip the Sunlight Wolf recycle and go straight for Promethean Princess if you want, thus only giving 2 draws under Fuwalos.
 Keep that in mind as you weigh your options.

 <center>
 <br/><video controls>